-- (1) Information related to significant transactions - A. Financing provided to others for the year ended December 31, 2022: None. - B. Endorsement/Guarantee provided to others for the year ended December 31, 2022: Please refer to Attachment 1. - C. Securities held as of December 31, 2022: Please refer to Attachment 2. - D. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2022: None. - E. Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2022: None. - F. Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2022: None. - G. Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended December 31, 2022: Please refer to Attachment 3. - H. Receivables from related parties with amount exceeding the lower of NT\$100 million or 20 percent of the capital stock as of December 31, 2022: None. - I. Financial instruments and derivative transactions: Please refer to Note 6(2), 6(13), and 12(8) - (2) Information on investees
+- (1) Information related to significant transactions - A. Financing provided to others for the year ended December 31, 2022: None. - B. Endorsement/Guarantee provided to others for the year ended December 31, 2022: Please refer to Attachment 1. - C. Securities held as of December 31, 2022: Please refer to Attachment 2. - D. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2022: None. - E. Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2022: None. - F. Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2022: None. - G. Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended December 31, 2022: Please refer to Attachment 3. - H. Receivables from related parties with amount exceeding the lower of NT\$100 million or 20 percent of the capital stock as of December 31, 2022: None. - I. Financial instruments and derivative transactions: Please refer to Note 6(2), 6(12), and 12(8) - J. Other : Intercompany relationships and significant intercompany transactions : Please refer to Attachment 4.

+(2) Information on investees

 Relevant information of investees over which the Company has direct or indirect significant influence or control, or jointly control (excluding investees in Mainland China).
-Please refer to Attachment 4 and Attachment 4-1.
+Please refer to Attachment 5 and Attachment 5-1.